FREQUENTLY ASKED QUESTIONS

 - I'm down on my luck and need help with pet food or care?

 We will also do our best to help our community pets.
-Please contact us below with an explanation of your situation and we will do our best to help or find resources for you.
+Please fill out the form at www.heartofalionrescue.org/foodassistance for help with dry food.
+For other assistance, please contact us and we will do our best to help or guide you in the right direction.

 - Do you need volunteers?

 - We ALWAYS need fosters or help with transporting cats and kittens to vet appointments.
 We do not need adoption event help at this time.
 If you would like to talk to us about long term volunteering of a special skill (i.e. website help, fundraising, etc) please contact us.
 We definitely can put you to work.
 We do post fundraising event volunteer opportunities on our Facebook page as they are available and those are available to all ages.

 - Why don't you have a phone number listed?

 We are strictly a volunteer organization and most of our volunteers work full time.
 We have found the FAQ portion of our site is helpful in most situations and if not, emailing below is the most efficient way to communicate with us.